raccoongang/openprocurement.auctions.lease/docs/source/standard/contract.rst

 :value:
     :ref:`Value` object, required

-    The lease value for tax holidays.
+    The amount to be paid by a contractor within lease holidays.

 .. _EscalationClauses: